6 Things To Do in Dambulla

 Avukana Buddha is a standing statue of the Buddha about an hour from Dambulla.
 The statue was carved out of large granite rock and it over 12 meters high!
 The Avukana Buddha statue is mainly visited by local tourism and not by international tourists because it’s very unknown.
 We highly recommend visiting it in combination with the Yapahuwa Rock Fortress.

 5. Yapahuwa Rock Fortress

-An alternative to Sigiriya Lion Rock with few to zero tourists; Yapahuwa Rock Fortress is a 100-meter high rock and known as one of the capitals of medieval Sri Lanka.
+An alternative to Sigiriya Lion Rock, with few to zero tourists, Yapahuwa Rock Fortress is a 100-meter-high rock and is known as one of the capitals of medieval Sri Lanka.
 Yapahuwa was a secured fortress with inner and outer sections.
-The Sacred Tooth Relic of the Buddha which is now at Kandy’s Temple of the Tooth was first found at Yapahuwa!
+The Sacred Tooth Relic of the Buddha, which is now at Kandy’s Temple of the Tooth, was first found at Yapahuwa!

 Getting there: Yapahuwa is located 1.5-hour from Dambulla, combine your visit together with the Avukana Buddha Statue and make it a fantastic day trip!

 6. Minneriya National Park